 On some computer-controlled engines certain components must be disconnected before attempting a power balance test.
 Always check your car repair manual for appropriate procedures.
 They will supply step by step instructions for your specific vehicle.

 Be careful not to run the engine with a shorted cylinder for more than 10 or 15 seconds.
-The unburned fuel in the exhaust can damage the catalytic converter and create an unsafe situation.
+The liquid fuel in the exhaust can damage the catalytic converter and create an unsafe situation.

 It is also a good idea to run the engine on all cylinders for a minute or two before proceeding to the next cylinder cancellation.
 The automotive scanner can read RPM from the data stream, but the results are not as fast as the digital inductive pick up on a meter.
 You need fast and accurate rpm readings when performing the balance test.

 You connect the engine analyzer leads as per the instructions, then turn the engine on and allow it to reach normal operating temperature.
 It is recommended to set the engine speed at a thousand RPMs by shimming the throttle.

 This will give you a good base line for testing.
 It's also recommended that you connect a vacuum tester to an intake manifold port.
 As each cylinder is shorted note and record the RPM drop and also the change in vacuum.
 As each cylinder is shorted, a noticeable drop in engine speed should be detected.

 As mentioned above many things can cause a week cylinder and it may take some time to pinpoint the engines exact problem.
 One possibility is a leaking head-gasket.
 They make a testing fluid that can confirm this problem by testing for the presence of hydrocarbons.